conduktor/conduktor-docs/docs/platform/gateway/configuration/enterprise_proxy_security.md

 ## Access control

-Conduktor proxy supports SASL authentication with clients the same as base Kafka.
+Conduktor Gateway supports SASL authentication with clients the same as base Kafka.
 The PLAIN sasl mechanism is used to communicate user information to the server via the usual username and password fields.

-The Proxy uses encrypted JWT tokens in the password field to encode metadata required by the proxy (tenant information etc.).
+The gateway uses encrypted JWT tokens in the password field to encode metadata required by the gateway (tenant information etc.).
 These tokens are encrypted by a shared secret that is also used to provide access control so that tokens that were not created with this secret will be denied access.